Commands

 pie

-Usage: pie <value_field> <count_field>
+Usage: pie <value_field> <count_field> [option]

-Description: renders a pie chart where the name of each slice is value_field and the slice is proportional to count_field.
+Description: Renders a pie chart where the name of each slice is value_field and the slice is proportional to count_field.

 Examples: